SYBO: Games popularity and TV production

 One week after the release of Subway Surfers, the freemium running game for iOS had reached three million downloads and become the most downloaded game in 20 countries.
 Consequently, AppAdvice named it the Game of the Week for May 31, 2012.
 Four months later, Subway Surfers was available to Android users and quickly spread.
 The following month saw Subway Surfers rise into the top 20 growing Facebook apps by monthly active users.
 Eight months after the initial release, Subway Surfers landed 100 million downloads.
 By 2017, Subway Surfers was the most downloaded game across the globe.
 Furthermore, Subway Surfers is the first Android mobile game to cross one billion downloads in Google Play, a milestone reached in March 2018.

 Today, the Subway Surfers runner game has been downloaded over 2.7 billion times averaging over 100 million active users per month.

-The success of Subway Surfers has also resulted in the creation of Subway Surfers The Animated Series - an 11-episode, short-form cartoon series that follows the adventures of the game's four main protagonists; Jake, Tricky, Fresh and Yutani.
+The success of Subway Surfers has also resulted in the creation of Subway Surfers The Animated Series - an 11-episode short-form cartoon series that follows the adventures of the game's four main protagonists; Jake, Tricky, Fresh and Yutani.
 The show also includes some antagonistic characters such as Guard, Dog, and Frank - the mysterious figure who wears a bunny mask.
 The series premiered on June 1, 2018 and was well received.
 The episodes have accumulated over 100 million views and are currently published on SYBO TV (SYBO's YouTube channel with over 3.3 million subscribers) along with supporting content such as behind-the-scenes and character feature videos.
-The short-form episodes premiered June 1, 2018, with 11 episodes where you get to know the main characters of the Subway Surfers game.
-The short-form animated series shows the lives of the main characters Jake, Tricky, Fresh and Yutani and introduces the mysterious Frank, a guy with a bunny mask, among other characters including the Guard and the Dog.
-The animated series has over 120 million views on their SYBO TV channel.

 SYBO further extended its universe by launching the Snapchat game Subway Surfers Airtime as of late 2019.
 The multiplayer mobile game allows you to challenge your friends and race with your favorite characters.
 Skate the tracks and collect coins to unlock new characters.
 Hold and release to jump and get ahead of your friends to reach the finish line first.

 SYBO's second endless runner game was Blades of Brim (BoB) released in 2015.
 Blades of Brim became the editor's choice in the Apple app store as of 2016.
 The player runs through levels to save the world of Brim by fighting the Goon Lord's minion army.
-The BoB endless runner is free-to-play, includes magic creatures and inspiring surroundings.
+The BoB endless runner is free-to-play and includes magic creatures.